derektypist/semantic-html5-spa/README.md

 Make sure all the user stories have been met.
 All the links have been manually tested to ensure that they are pointing to the correct destination.

+## Deployment

+This project is deployed on [GitHub Pages](https://derektypist.github.io/semantic-html5-spa) using the master branch.

+Remote set up at

+    git remote add origin https://github.com/derektypist/semantic-html5-spa

+Any changes use the git push command.